Do you love smoked Brisket so much that you always order it at your favorite barbecue joint?

 How Long Does It Take to Smoke a Brisket on a Charcoal Smoker?

-The optimal internal temperature for brisket is 203°F, once you hit this temperature, you can pull your brisket from the smoker.
+You also want to reach the optimal internal temperature for brisket is 203°F, once you hit this temperature, you can pull your brisket from the smoker.

 “Up to 10 hours for a smoked Brisket?
 Count me out!”.